Enneur/Project-Landing-page/README.md

 # Project-Landing-page

+        Recommended Landing Page using Flexbox tool and basic HTML and CSS

  - Building Html project code using divs and containers mainly (4 sections plus a footer)
  - Using Flexbox to style whole webpage with help of flex exercises
  - Familiarizing more with commit messages more